acoppes/acoppes/site/_posts/2022-12-28-using-lightweightstates-for-abilities-in-prototype.markdown

 ---
 layout: post
-title:  "Using lightweight states to create unit abilities for my prototype"
+title:  "Using states to create unit abilities for my prototype"
 date:   2022-12-28 00:08:30 -0300
-excerpt: I am using lightweight states to create abilities for the actionrpg beatemup prototype I am working on and I share a bit of pseudocode to explain how.
+excerpt: I am using states to create abilities for the actionrpg beatemup prototype I am working on and I share a bit of pseudocode to explain how.
 ---

-I am testing different abilities for the [prototype]({{ site.baseurl }}/2022/11/22/i-quit-myjob-now-what.html) (which changed a lot visually since I started) I am working, for example a charged dash attack.
+I am testing different abilities for the [prototype]({{ site.baseurl }}/2022/11/22/i-quit-myjob-now-what.html) (which changed a lot visually since I started) I am working on, for example a charged dash attack.

 <div style="text-align:center;margin-bottom:10px">
 <video width="640" height="360" controls>